Sexual health services during COVID 19

 Sexual health services and support for young people

-Walk-in NHS specialist sexual health clinics have changed, and contraception, emergency contraception and sexually transmitted testing services are being offered in many different ways.
+Walk-in NHS specialist sexual health clinics have changed, and contraception, emergency contraception and sexually transmitted testing (STI) services are being offered in many different ways.
 You can find out more on the Getting It On website.

 Getting in On website